 - Woodruff keys are semi-circular components that can withstand great strain.
 They are installed deep in a shaft and firmly embedded.
 The main advantage of a Woodruff key is in its avoidance of the milling of a keyway near the shaft shoulders, where stress concentration already exists.

 - Hi-pro keys are similar to Woodruff keys, but lock into place.
 They provide superior strength and vibration resistance.

 - Non-rok keys are made of the same materials as hi-pro keys, but have shear strengths that are equivalent to those of Woodruff keys.

-There are many different types of key stock available.
-Choices include step, special, nonferrous, oversized, and undersized.
+Choices of key stock include step, special, nonferrous, oversized, and undersized.